01binary/zeroweb/src/articles/kalman-filter.md

 The initial estimate `y0` can come from initial measurement, output of the system model with initial state, or an educated guess.

-A more accurate guess will let the algorithm converge on the optimal estimate faster and avoid a "jump" in the beginning when the filter performs a large correction.
+A more accurate guess will let the algorithm converge on the optimal estimate faster and avoid a "jump" when the filter performs a large correction.

 ## measurement

-Each iteration begins by taking a measurement (`z`) and determining its uncertainty or [variance](#variance), typically denoted by `R`.
+Each iteration begins by taking a measurement denoted by `z` and determining its uncertainty or [variance](#variance), typically denoted by `R`.

 Measurement variance can be constant or vary based on conditions: